 Are you wondering what SEO methods are still valid?
 Are you’re looking for some white hat SEO hacks to gain a competitive edge in your industry?
 If so, check out this list of 31 white hat SEO hacks for 2021.

 Content has always been king.
 However, in 2021 and beyond only quality content will rank high.
 The machine learning algorithms that power the search engines have had years to learn the difference between low and high-quality content without human input.
 It’s not easy to fool a search engine algorithm in 2021.

 In the past, it was easy to rank poor quality content by keyword stuffing and buying mass quantities of backlinks that got published on spammy blog networks.
-Today, those tricks don’t work.
+Today, those tricks don’t work, at least not sustainably.
 You have to put in serious and genuine effort to rank your content in the search engines.
 Your content needs to be relevant and have context.
 Getting ranked high in the search engines all starts with creating high-quality content.

 Everyone talks about “high-quality content,” but what does that actually mean?
 Contrary to what you might think, a 5,000-word article that covers 30 different angles on a given topic isn’t automatically considered high-quality.
 There are multiple factors that determine how search engines perceive the quality of content.

 Search engines look for these signals to determine if a piece of content is high-quality:

 Ideally, your content should be long, but only long enough to dive into your topic in-depth.
 If you’re filling in space just to expand your word count, your content is too long.